share page background

 Quantitative Evidence

 The confluence of these three factors creates what entomologists term a "perfect storm" for locust reproduction.
 The NDVI value of 0.28 indicates moderate vegetation coverage—sufficient to provide food for hoppers (juvenile locusts) but sparse enough to concentrate populations and trigger gregarious behavior through tactile stimulation.
-The rainfall of approximately 98 mm over the analysis period has created soil moisture conditions ideal for egg incubation, while the 32.1°C average surface temperature accelerates the locust life cycle from egg to adult in ,[object Object],.
+The rainfall of approximately 98 mm over the analysis period has created soil moisture conditions ideal for egg incubation, while the 32.1°C average surface temperature accelerates the locust life cycle from egg to adult in approximately 45-60 days.

 Sub-National Hot Spots: Turkana, Marsabit, and Wajir Demand Priority Surveillance